 Jamie Thompson helps facilitators unleash the power of experiential learning.

 Jamie has plenty of experience to tap into and share.
-The MTa experiential learning kits that he and his team have developed are now used in over 100 countries, by many of the world’s leading organisations.
-He has personally designed activities and facilitator training programmes for high profile companies such as Emirates Airlines, Saudi Aramco, Nissan and Verizon USA.
-He enjoys sharing his learning and has spoken at conferences throughout the world, included ATD USA, ATD Taiwan and CIPD London.
+The MTa experiential learning kits that he and his team have developed are now used in over 100 countries, by many of the world’s leading organizations.
+He has personally designed activities and facilitator training programmes for high-profile companies such as Emirates Airlines, Saudi Aramco, Nissan, and Verizon USA.
+He enjoys sharing his learning and has spoken at conferences throughout the world, including ATD USA, ATD Taiwan, and CIPD London.

 Connect with Jamie on LinkedIn.